 Graham White focuses on complex civil matters before appellate courts, including the US Supreme Court.
 Mr. White has helped brief numerous cases in state and federal court involving novel questions of statutory interpretation.
-He also maintains an active pro bono practice, with an emphasis on criminal justice reform issues.
+He also maintains an active pro bono practice, with an emphasis on voting rights and criminal justice reform issues.
 Prior to joining the firm, Mr. White served as a law clerk to a judge on the US Court of Appeals for the District of Columbia Circuit, and to a judge on the US District Court for the District of Columbia.

 Mr. White received his Juris Doctor from Yale Law School, where he was an Editor of the Yale Law Journal and a Semifinalist in Yale's internal moot court competition.
 He received his undergraduate degree, magna cum laude, from the University of Pennsylvania.
 Before law school, Mr. White served as a White House intern.

 - JD, Yale Law School, 2016